 Unfortunately, in contrast to abstract systems, a superficial observation of reality may lead to confusing conclusions once it is discovered that both systems were mixed [Samuelson 1967].
-Therefore, some seemingly similar elements, like the existence of money, wages, private farming, and retail shops in socialist systems, and the existence of state firms or the tricks of relaxing hard budget constraints in capitalist systems [Maskin and Xu 2000], may evoke the idea of convergence.
+Therefore, some seemingly similar elements, like the existence of money, wages, private farming, and retail shops in socialist systems, and the existence of state firms or the tricks of relaxing hard budget constraints in capitalist systems [Maskin and Xu 2000] may evoke the idea of convergence.
 The comparison of real systems requires a multidisciplinary approach.
 The essential differences in economics should therefore be extended to politics (e.g. to the study of democracy) and also to sociology, which looks at the differences in social structures connected with capital ownership and entrepreneurship.

-In history the crucial role for raising the class of entrepreneurs was played by the possibility of accumulating capital (Kalecki [1954]).
-So as it was not possible in the communist economies, so there could not be the entrepreneurial class.
-Thus only by having the institutions that would protect the ownership of capital and its reinvestment into alternative ventures there could occur that entrepreneurs separated from the owners of the labour force, including the managers.
+In history the accumulation of capital has played a crucial role in establishing the entrepreneurial class [Kalecki 1954].
+Since this was not possible in the communist economies, there could not be any entrepreneurial class.
+Thus, it was only once institutions that protect the private ownership of capital came into existence that entrepreneurs could be separated from the owners of the labour force, including the managers.
 The entrepreneurs could then hire and fire labour and managers as wage earners.
 Nevertheless, even though the ownership of capital is a necessary precondition for becoming an entrepreneur, it alone is not enough.
 According to Marshall and Schumpeter, entrepreneurs are capitalists endowed with the capacity to organise and innovate, thus becoming the agents of constructive destruction as a crucial condition for economic development.
-According to Eswaran and Kotwal [1989], it is the role of entrepreneurs to act as decision-makers and risk-bearers in relation to capital yield, its reproduction and accumulation.
+According to Eswaran and Kotwal [1989], it is the role of entrepreneurs to act as decision-makers and risk-bearers in relation to capital yield and its reproduction and accumulation.
 Therefore, entrepreneurs are not merely passive nominal owners of capital (as, for example, some rentiers), but deliberately open their ownership position to the uncovered risk of its loss by allocating it to new innovative ventures.

-The definition of an entrepreneur best suited to this study is Leibenstein's [1995] description of an entrepreneur as an agent endowed with capital and organisational, innovative, and managerial skills that allow him 'to make up for market deficiencies'.
+The definition of an entrepreneur best suited to this study is Leibenstein's [1995] description of an entrepreneur as an agent endowed with capital and with organisational, innovative, and managerial skills that allow them 'to make up for market deficiencies'.
 It is not the 'invisible hand' of the market but the minds of the very visible entrepreneurs who bear the burden of capitalism and extend its frontiers beyond the horizon.
-The more deficient the markets are, the more toil and risk are left to be borne by entrepreneurs.
+The more deficient the markets are, the more toil and risk are left to be borne by the entrepreneurs.
 Given that transition is characterised by deficient markets, entrepreneurship must be taken as a crucial factor of transition.
-This devilish 'detail' has been largely overlooked in economics because the assumption has been that markets are perfect and self-enforcing, and the entrepreneur is just a mediator between supply and demand.
-In contrast to axiomatic economics, management studies adhere more closely to the concept of Marshall and Schumpeter, which treats entrepreneurship as the fourth production factor.
-Given the markets, competition and private property, it is the entrepreneur alone who is supposed to orchestrate their synergy and generate the growth.
+This devilish 'detail' has been largely overlooked in economics because the assumption has been that markets are perfect and self-enforcing, and that the entrepreneur is just a mediator between supply and demand.
+In contrast to axiomatic economics, management studies adhere more to the concept of Marshall and Schumpeter, which treats entrepreneurship as the fourth production factor.
+Given the markets, competition and private property, it is the entrepreneur alone who is supposed to orchestrate their synergy and generate growth.